 Dominical has a decent selection of restaurants.

 Some places we liked were Tortilla Flats and Roca Verde.
 Other good ones are Cafe Mono Congo, La Junta and El Pescado Loco.
-You can find restaurants right next to the beach with live music and happy hour.
-If you have a 4×4 car, head to Jolly Rogers for some of the best chicken wings and burgers in Costa Rica.
+You can find restaurants right next to the beach with live music and happy hour like Jolly Rogers for some of the best chicken wings and burgers in Costa Rica.
 Don’t miss Fuego Brewing Company for craft beer.

 What to Know about Dominical